 For example, several different parts of the brain might be activated when you are making a particular type of decision, explains Adolphs.
 If there is a lesion in one of these areas, the rest of your brain might be able to compensate, leaving little or no impairment.
 But if a lesion occurs in another area, you might wind up with a lifelong disability in decision-making.
 Knowing which lesion leads to which outcome is something only this kind of detailed lesion study can provide, he says.

 “That knowledge will be tremendously useful for prognosis after brain injury,” says Adolphs.
 “Many people suffer injury to their frontal lobes—for instance, after a head injury during an automobile accident—but the precise pattern of the damage will determine their eventual impairment.”

 According to Tranel, the team is already working on their next project, which will use lesion mapping to look at how damage to particular brain regions can impact mood and personality. ” There are so many other aspects of human behavior, cognition, and emotion to investigate here, that we’ve barely begun to scratch the surface,” he says.

-Other collaborators on the PNAS paper, “Lesion Mapping of Cognitive Control and Value-based Decision-making in the Prefrontal Cortex,” were Lynn Paul, a senior research scientist at Caltech; David Rudrauf and Matt Calamia from the University of Iowa; and Antoine Bechara from USC.
+Other collaborators on the PNAS paper were Lynn Paul, a senior research scientist at Caltech; David Rudrauf and Matt Calamia from the University of Iowa; and Antoine Bechara from USC.
 The study was supported by grants from the German Ministry of Research and Education, the National Institutes of Health, the Kiwanis Foundation, and the Gordon and Betty Moore Foundation.